to X3D Specifications: XML Schema and DOCTYPE Validation

 11. X3D field data types are defined in Annex 5.
 Field type reference X3D Abstract Specification.

-12. World Wide Web Consortium (W3C) Recommendation: XML Schema Definition Language (XSD) 1.1 Part 2 Datatypes with sections on Regular expressions, float checking, etc.
+12. World Wide Web Consortium (W3C) Recommendation: XML Schema Definition Language (XSD) 1.1 Part 2 Datatypes with sections on Regular expressions, float checking, Datatype System, and Built-in datatypes.

-13. X3D Specifications: XML Schema and DOCTYPE Validation include the latest versions of recommended XML Schemas and DOCTYPEs (DTDs) for X3D.
+13. X3D Specifications: XML Schema and DOCTYPE Validation include the latest versions of recommended XML Schemas and DOCTYPEs (DTDs) for an X3D model.

 14. X3D Resources provides links to numerous resources supporting X3D and VRML.